A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 Most international visitors arrive by air into Tunis International Airport, or by ferry into Goulette Port.
 We arrived by ferry and left by air.

-Number of days | this would comfortably cover two full days unless you rush about a lot.
+Number of days | exploring Tunis would comfortably cover two full days, unless you rush about a lot.

-Sousse – Monastir – Kairouan: 2-3 days
+Sousse – Monastir – Kairouan (2-3 days)

 Although Sousse is a popular beach lover’s destination, we adored the town for its UNESCO designated medina.
 The walled old town of Sousse was one of our trip highlights and we recommend a stop in Sousse just for this alone.